nest/nestml/doc/installation.rst

 Anaconda installation
 ---------------------

-In preparation, `create a conda environment with NEST <https://nest-simulator.readthedocs.io/en/stable/installation/index.html>`_, and install some additional dependencies:
+In preparation, `create a conda environment with NEST <https://nest-simulator.readthedocs.io/en/stable/installation/index.html>`_, and install some additional dependencies.
+Note that if you are working with a basic version of Ubuntu or another Linux distribution (ex. a basic download for use in the Windows Linux Subsystem), you also need to include the ``make`` package in the install command.
+The ``cmake`` package will not function without this package installed (it is by default on full versions of Linux distributions).

 .. code-block:: bash

    conda create --name wnestml
    conda activate wnestml
-   conda install -c conda-forge nest-simulator ipython cxx-compiler pyqt wxpython boost boost-cpp libboost pip install nestml
+   conda install -c conda-forge nest-simulator ipython cxx-compiler pyqt wxpython boost boost-cpp libboost cmake pip install nestml

 Test the path to ``c++``: